 By law, every employer must conduct risk assessments on the work their employees do.
-If the company or organisation employs more than five employees, then the results must be recorded with details of any groups of employees particularly at risk such as young, pregnant or disabled employees.
+If the company or organisation employs more than five employees, then the results should be recorded with details of any groups of employees particularly at risk such as older, younger, pregnant or disabled employees.

 How an employer carries out a basic risk assessment

 Risk assessments should be simple to conduct, following a process that includes: